 Click Save.
 After the query is completed it should look like this:

-That's the first query!
-You now have the Opportunity record from which you are generating the document.
-However, you are also going to have all the Products related to that Opportunity.
+Still, you will need all the Products related to that Opportunity.
 To get that, you'll build a sub-query on the OpportunityLineItems related list:

 Click Add Sub-Query.